"Index Investing and Investing for Income"

 Dr. Siegel describes how he was quite distressed to see this happen when Yahoo! was added to the S and P 500.
 He considered it already overvalued -- and after Standard and Poors announced it was going to be added to the list of 500, it became even more overvalued.

-So Dr. Siegel discovered that the original S and P 500 beat the changed S and P 500 because the companies taken out of the S and P 500 list had lower investor expectations.
+So Dr. Siegel discovered that the original S & P 500 beat the changed S and P 500 because the companies taken out of the S and P 500 list had lower investor expectations.
 And therefore, were relatively cheaper.

 In his book What Works on Wall Street, James P. O'Shaughnessy discovered a number of strategies that beat the S and P 500